Skip to content

 Key featuresOmni-Channel Routing (queue-based, skills-based), Case Assignment Rules, Escalation Rules, Knowledge Base, Macros, Service Console

-Advanced featuresEntitlement Processes, Milestone Tracking, Service-Level Agreements (SLA enforcement), Live Agent / Messaging
+Advanced featuresEntitlement Processes, Milestone Tracking, Service-Level Agreements (SLA enforcement), Messaging for In-App and Web (MIAW)

 Limits3,000 assignment rules, 5 active escalation rules per object, Knowledge article types and data categories